Woman with seven sons: Names

 Various sources have proposed names for this woman.
-In Lamentations Rabbah she is called Miriam bat Tanhum, in the Eastern Orthodox tradition she is known as Solomonia, while in the Armenian Apostolic Church she is called Shamuna, and in Syriac Christianity she is known as Shmuni.
-She is called "Hannah" (or "Chana") in Josippon, perhaps as a result of connecting her with Hannah in the Book of Samuel, who says that the "barren woman bears seven," (1 Samuel 2:5).
+In Lamentations Rabbah she is called Miriam bat Nahtom, in the Eastern Orthodox tradition she is known as Solomonia, while in the Armenian Apostolic Church she is called Shamuna, and in Syriac Christianity she is known as Shmuni.
+She is called "Hannah" (or "Chana") in Josippon, perhaps as a result of connecting her with Hannah in the Book of Samuel, who says that the "barren woman bears seven", (1 Samuel 2:5).
 Gerson Cohen notes that this occurs only in the longer Spanish version of Josippon (1510), while the shorter Mantuan version (c.
 1480) continues to refer to her anonymously.

-In Syriac 6 Maccabees, the sons are named Gadday, Maqqbay, Tarsay, Hebron, Hebson, Bakkos and Yonadab.
+In the Syriac 6 Maccabees, the sons are named Gadday, Maqqbay, Tarsay, Hebron, Hebson, Bakkos and Yonadab.

 Legacy

 The woman with seven sons is remembered with high regard for her religious steadfastness, teaching her sons to keep to their faith, even if it meant execution.
 The Maccabees story reflects a theme of the book, that "the strength of the Jews lies in the fulfillment of the practical mitzvot".

-The books of Maccabees were placed in an awkward spot after the rise of Christianity and the failure of the Jewish Great Revolt and the Bar Kochba Revolt.
-For the Jews, the books of Maccabees, with their emphasis on offensive armed struggle, were de-emphasized after the catastrophic death and destruction in the later revolts, and relegated to secondary canonical status.
-Additionally, strains of Judaism focused on the possibility of resurrection after death tended to become Christians disproportionately.
+Jewish tradition has de-emphasised the books of Maccabees as non-canonical texts, particularly after the rise of Christianity and the catastrophic death and destruction that followed the failure of the Jewish Great Revolt and the Bar Kochba Revolt.
+Thus Jewish tradition has primarily recalled this story through the versions recorded in the Talmud and the Lamentations Rabbah.

 For the Christians, the books of Maccabees stayed as part of scripture due to their place in the Septuagint, at least until the Protestant Reformation.
-As such, much of medieval art and literature honoring the woman and her seven sons is Christian rather than Jewish.
-However, Christians and Jews set themselves apart after the triumph of Pauline Christianity by their adherence, or lack thereof, to Jewish law.
-This put the woman and her seven sons in a strange position, as they explicitly died refusing to break Jewish law that medieval European Christians considered obsolete at best and immoral at worst.
-The result was literature and art that revered the martyrs, but downplayed their Jewishness.
+As such, much there is a substantial amount of Christian medieval art and literature honoring the woman and her seven sons.
+However, the emphasis in the Maaccabees version of the story on the sons' refusal to break the Biblical dietary laws was problematic for medieval Christianity, which was characterised by its view that the ritual laws in the Bible had been superseded.
+The result was that Christian literature and art revered the martyrs, but downplayed their Jewishness.

 It is probable that Hilary of Poitiers refers to this woman as a prophet.
 Hilary says "For all things, as the Prophet says, were made out of nothing," and, according to Patrick Henry Reardon, he is quoting 2 Maccabees 7:28.

 According to Antiochene Christian tradition, the relics of the mother and sons were interred on the site of a synagogue (later converted into a church) in the Kerateion quarter of Antioch.
 On the other hand, tombs believed to be those of these martyrs were discovered in San Pietro in Vincoli in 1876.
 An additional tomb believed to be that of the woman with her seven sons is located in the Jewish cemetery of Safed.

+She is called Mart Shmune in the Chaldean Catholic Church, and is the patron saint of the Assyrian village of Sharanish where a parish is named for her.
+Especially in Northern Iraque multiple churches are dedicated to her and her sons.